 Ja well no fine, Toyda-san, but do those four seats mayhaps hint at the fact that your also admit that all us Toyota fans across the world are also good dad-material.

-the coupe uses rear-wheel drive linked to a boxer engine placed up front. which Toyota developed with a little help from Subaru.
+Under the four seats, the coupe uses rear-wheel drive linked to a boxer engine placed up front. which Toyota developed with a little help from Subaru.

 The 'Subyota' flat four engine delivers 147kW at 7 000rpm while the peak torque of 205Nm is available at revs which are a tad high at 6 600rpm.